M-G-C-64/Talentio/README.md

 # Talentio
-All the programs are asked in Talentio program
+All the programs that are asked in Talentio program.
+Most, not all ofcourse!